Project-Club-IIITS/hacktoberfest2019-participants/_experience/aditiverma.md

 ---

-As a firt-timer, this was a fun experience.
+As a first-timer, this was a fun experience.
 It was great to learn new stuff.